q3alique/Simple-shell/README.md

 # Simple-Shell Script

-This script generates reverse shell commands for multiple programming languages, making it easier to quickly create reverse shells for penetration testing or exploit development.
+This utility generates reverse-shell command strings for multiple platforms and languages.
+It’s intended for authorized security testing, training in controlled labs, and research on systems you own or are permitted to test.

+>Legal & Ethical Notice
+Use only on systems where you have explicit permission.
+You are responsible for complying with all applicable laws and policies.

 ## Description

-The reverse shell generator provides support for a wide variety of shells, including Bash, Python (both Linux and Windows versions), Perl, PHP (Linux and Windows versions), Java, and PowerShell.
-It allows users to easily generate a reverse shell payload for their target platform.
+The reverse shell generator provides support for a wide variety of shells, including Bash, Python (both Linux and Windows versions), Perl, PHP (Linux and Windows versions), Java, Go, R, AWK, and PowerShell.
+It allows users to easily generate a reverse shell payload for their target platform, with various levels of obfuscation available for PowerShell payloads.

-The script supports PowerShell payloads with optional Base64 encoding for bypassing security restrictions on certain systems.
+The script supports PowerShell payloads with optional Base64 encoding and multiple obfuscation levels to bypass detection and security restrictions.

 ### Features:
-- Generates reverse shell commands for various platforms.
+- Generates reverse-shell payload strings for Linux/Unix and Windows targets.
-- Supports PowerShell reverse shells with Base64 encoding for obfuscation.
+- Multiple languages and tools supported (Bash, Python, PHP, Perl, Java, AWK, Go, R, PowerShell).
+- PowerShell variants include Base64-encoded output for compatibility and transport safety.
-- Lists available shell types with descriptions to aid in selecting the most suitable option.
+- `--list-shells` option prints all available types with brief descriptions.

 ## Installation